mshafat/allthrusmartphone.xyz/content/blog/reviews/matt_bacak_secret_email_system_review.md

 > New Book Reveals How I Built A 7-Figure Online Business Using Nothing But Ethical Email Marketing To Drive Revenue, Sales and Commission...Without Ever Creating Product, Without Fulfilling Services, Without Running Ads, or Ever Doing Customer Service – And Best of All Only Working 30 Minutes A Day, All While Automatically Generating Sales 24/7

-Ah, I reread it again, and found the promise is buiding a *7-Figure Online Business" putting "30 Minutes a Day".
+Ah, I reread it again, and found the promise is buiding a "7-Figure Online Business" putting "30 Minutes a Day".
 Sounds great because I can give 90 minutes to make just $50-100 each day or $1500-3000/m... it would be great if it is possible...

-On top of the above BIG BOLD Promise, inside the sales page I also found the following points on why This Secret Email System is a completely Different, Unique and Secret method people haven't heard before and where the system focus to make the promise a reality:
+On top of the above BIG BOLD Promise, inside the sales page I also found the following points on why This Secret Email System is a completely Different, Unique and Secret method people haven't heard before and where the system *doesn't* focus to make the promise a reality:

 - He doesn’t focus on *free* traffic strategies - because the reality is NOTHING is free and usually when something is FREE, the payment in the end is a lot bigger.
 - He doesn’t focus on Facebook, Google, or YouTube Ads - because the algorithm changes weekly and sometimes daily - making it near impossible to build a long-term sustainable business.